Code-Institute-Submissions/inline-6-overnight/README.md

 ## Deployment

-GitHub is not built to handle backend languages like Python or frameworks like Django, so Heroku was used to deploy this project (all code was pushed to GitHub as normal, but the blog was deployed using Heroku).
-DEBUG was set to False and the database and Cloudinary secret keys were hidden in the env.py file.
+GitHub is not built to handle backend languages like Python or frameworks like Django, so Heroku was used to deploy this project (all code was pushed to GitHub as normal, but the website was deployed using Heroku).
+DEBUG was set to False and the database, Stripe and AWS secret keys were hidden in the env.py file.
 The project was deployed using the following steps...

 1. Log in to Heroku.
 2. Click on New in the top-right corner and select Create New App.
 A unique app name must be entered.
 Then, select the region and click on Create App.